galacticcouncil/hydration-docs/docs/howto_xcm.md

 Currently, there is a known issue on the Acala parachain in receiving cross-chain transfers from HydraDX for DAI.

 We have implemented an interim DAI faucet to provide a small amount of DAI on the Acala parachain to ensure that the DAI transferred from HydraDX is properly received.
+The faucet can be access via directly messaging the **Bridge Fee Faucet** bot located at the top of the member list on [Discord](https://discord.gg/kkmY35UxAG).
+Note that DMs must be enabled.

 **PLEASE use the faucet prior to completing any cross-chain transfer for DAI.**
 :::